10LB Buckeye 11340 - ABC Dry Chemical Fire Extinguisher

 What is the difference between this and a 5 lb ABC unit?

-A 5 lb unit is for light hazards.
-The 10 lb Buckeye 11340 provides double the agent volume and is the required choice for ordinary hazard zones like workshops where fires grow rapidly.
+A 5 lb unit is appropriate for light hazard environments.
+The 10 lb Buckeye 11340 provides double the agent volume, a higher B:C rating (80-B:C vs typically 40-B:C on a 5 lb unit), and is the required specification for ordinary hazard occupancies under NFPA 10 where fires can grow more rapidly before a first responder reaches them.

-Yes, but only when used with the appropriate fire extinguisher mounting bracket.
-The USCG approval is contingent on the unit being secured against movement.
+Yes, but only when mounted in an appropriate approved bracket.
+USCG approval is contingent on the unit being properly secured against movement — an unbracketed unit does not satisfy USCG vessel requirements.